;

 Directions

-• Step 1 In a large bowl, cream together the butter and the sugar.
+• Step 2 In a large bowl, cream together the coconut oil or grass fed butter and the coconut sugar.

-• Step 2 Add in the sea salt and eggs, and beat well to combine.
+• Step 4 Add in the baking soda, sea salt, ground ginger, cinnamon, and nutmeg and beat well to combine.

-• Step 6 Portion the dough into 1.5” balls and place on the baking sheet with 1” space between each.
+• Step 6 Portion the dough into 1.5” balls and roll in the cane sugar.

 Caramelized Onion Hummus